 Follow these instructions to configure Firefox to use a Proxy Server:

-Open the Firefox menu in the top left corner.
+Open the Firefox menu in the top right corner and click on Options.

 Click on the Advanced tab in the top right corner, and then click on the Network tab.

 In the Network tab, click on Settings.